phalcon-orphanage/docs/en/db-odm.md

 <a name='multiple-databases'></a>
 ## Setting multiple databases
-In Phalcon, all models can belong to the same database connection or have an individual one.
+In Phalcon, all models can share the same database connection or specify a connection per model.
 Actually, when `Phalcon\Mvc\Collection` needs to connect to the database it requests the `mongo` service in the application's services container.
-You can overwrite this service setting it in the initialize method:
+You can overwrite this service by setting it in the `initialize()` method:

 ```php
 <?php